alibaba/GraphScope/python/graphscope/learning/gl_torch_examples/README.md

-# The Local GLTorch Server-Client Example
+# The Local GLTorch Example

 This example demonstrates how to run a local server-client GLTorch job